Words by Maren Häußermann

 At some point, I stopped seeing the body as an object to be dressed, Hochleitner says.
 Instead, he focussed on seeing it as the origin of the process.
 No two bodies are the same.
 Hochleitner soon saw that in the two-dimensional designs, the output of the process.
 I never get symmetric patterns because the human body is not symmetric, he says.

 A digital body is composed of various small fields that are connected.
 They have edges, and so the final design pattern has edges.
 Other than the big fashion houses, Hochleitner works with very exact scans.
-His aim is not to have a pretty end product but to have a design pattern that depicts the body in the most accurate way possible.
+His aim is not to have a pretty end product but to have a design pattern that depicts the body accurately.
 At this point, he stopped to look at the standardised measuring system.
 Instead, he found a way to custom the size and form of the design and create clothes that fit perfectly.

 Everyone who wants to study with us needs to want and change something, says Ute Ploier, one of the two chairs of the Fashion & Technology course.
 Ploier’s research focusses on the new dimensions of fashion and follows the idea of creating unique physicality.
 The main criteria of admission is an open mind about everything, the design, the production, and the presentation of fashion.
-This means that in the second semester, the students already have to create their first own fabric.
+This means that the students already have to create their first fabric in the second semester.
 This can be banana peels, ceramic, ice, whatever the experiments generate.
-In the second step, they have to use this fabric to design and produce a piece of clothing.
+In the second step, they must use this fabric to design and produce a piece of clothing.
 The investigation of the material is in the center of this process.
 Its characteristics.
 How can its nature be used to create a three-dimensional form?
 Can it be grown?

 Apart from the basics in fashion design, the students learn about robotics, 3D printing, simulation technology, and how to work with biomaterials.
 At the same time, they get to experiment with traditional production craft, like weaving, knitting, and draping techniques.
 The students need to know how fashion works.
 From there, the aim is to find something that can be changed and find an innovative solution to accomplish this.